vaibhav20325/Project-Csc/README.md

 # C.Sc.
 Project 2018-19
 Made By:
--Dhruv Jain
+- Dhruv Jain
--Aman Thukral
+- Aman Thukral
--Vaibhav Agarwal
+- Vaibhav Agarwal

 Make sure to have the pygame library installed on the system.